LINBIT/drbd-juju-charm/README.md

 Each DRBD9 resource is limited to 16 copies of the data; that also means that the DRBDmanage control volume can't be more redundant.

-The recommendation is to have a few _Control Nodes_footnote[3 to 5 should be a good number.], and to run the other nodes as _Satellites_.
+The recommendation is to have a few _Control Nodes_ (3 to 5 should be a good number), and to run the other nodes as _Satellites_.
 See [Types of DRBDmanage nodes](http://www.drbd.org/en/doc/users-guide-90/s-dm-add-node#_types_of_drbdmanage_nodes) in the Users' Guide for more information.

 # Configuration